lzwjava/blog-source/_posts/2024-12-14-mac-apps-en.md

 ---
+lang: en
 layout: post
-title: "Mac Apps I Used"
+title: Mac Apps I Used
 ---

 A: